bratpeki/modern-milkytracker-guide/docs/basics.md

 ## Cells

-Cells are single elements which make up a track.<br>
+Cells are single elements which make up a track.

 They usually look like this:

 ```